rismay/bk-curriculum/learning-objectives.md

 * SWBAT recognize good vs bad online frontend development resources, and be able to query such resources appropriately to find relevant help.

-* SWBAT apply twitter bootstrap, HTML5 boilerplate, and CSS resets to expedite their frontend design experience, while also being able to articulate the tradeoffs using these tools introduce.
+* SWBAT apply twitter bootstrap, HTML5 boilerplate, and CSS resets to expedite their frontend design experience, while also being able to articulate the tradeoffs these tools introduce.

 ###SASS

-* running SASS in standalone
+* SWBAT employ SASS as a tool to create maintainable, modular stylesheets by using the variable and mixin features.

-* using SASS + compass in Sinatra
+* SWBAT write and recognize SASS nested selector syntax and be able to articulate the performance vs readabiliy tradeoffs such a feature allows.

-* using SASS + compass in Rails
+* SWBAT refactor (DRY up) their stylesheets by employing SASS selector inheritance.

-* nesting selector syntax in Sinatra
+* SWBAT architect a directory structure and run the SASS command from the terminal to successfully compile SASS/SCSS to CSS.

-* SASS variables and mixins
+* SWBAT architect a Sinatra web application to use SASS and COMPASS to produce CSS.

-* selector inheritance in SASS
+* SWBAT architect a Rails web application to use SASS and COMPASS to produce CSS.

-* creating custom SASS helpers
+* SWBAT creating custom SASS helpers

 ###ERB and HAML